Find Trade Colleges

 Best Missouri Schools for Affordable Quality for an Associate in Dental Support Services

-Our 2023 rankings named State Fair Community College the best value school in Missouri for dental support services students working on their associate degree.
-Located in the remote town of Sedalia, State Fair Community College is a public college with a small student population.
+Our analysis found State Fair Community College to be the best value school for dental support services students who want to pursue a associate degree in Missouri.
+Located in the town of Sedalia, State Fair Community College is a public school with a small student population.

 In-state tuition fees for undergraduate students at State Fair Community College are $5,112 per year.